deepkit/deepkit-framework/website/src/pages/documentation/broker/message-bus.md

 It is different to the Deepkit Event system, which is used for in-process events.
 The Broker Bus is used for events that need to be sent to other processes or servers.
 Broker Bus is also perfectly suited when you want to communicate between several workers that were automatically started by FrameworkModule, e.g. `new FrameworkModule({workers: 4})`.

 The system is designed to be type-safe and automatically serializes and deserializes messages (using BSON).
+If you add [validation](../runtime-types/validation.md) to your message types, it will also validate the messages before sending and after receiving them.
+This ensures that the messages are always in the correct format and contain the expected data.

 ## Usage